ibm-industrial/opcua-to-ibmiotp/README.md

 These are the steps to consume (simulated) OPC UA data on the Watson IoT platform.

 ## OPC UA Server
-* Create Ubuntu Device (virtual machine) on the IBM Cloud (register to the IBM Cloud, if not done already)
+* Create device with an Ubuntu 16.04 virtual machine on the IBM Cloud (register to the IBM Cloud, if not done already) with a public IP address
 * setup security groups for the ports that are needed for that decice opc ua, ssh

-VNC is used to get graphical interface to the OPC-UA server
+VNC is used to get a graphical interface/desktop to the Ubuntu VM running the OPC-UA server
-* Install the VNC Server in the Ubuntu VM
+* Install the [VNC Server](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-vnc-on-ubuntu-16-04) in the Ubuntu VM
+* run the VNC server (vncserver)
-* Install VPN Viewer on your local machine
+* Install a VPN Viewer on your local machine
-* login on the Ubuntu GUI via VNC
+* login to the Ubuntu desktop via VNC

 We are using the Prosys OPC-UA Simulation server to create some OPC-UA simulation data
 * Download and install the Prosys OPC UA Simulation Server, you might need to install a browser (e.g. Firefox first)